 THE ENERGY CENTRE

-Battersea Power Station will once again be an operational power station, supplying sustainable energy not only to meet its own needs, but potentially those of neighbouring communities.
+Battersea Power Station is once again be an operational power station, supplying energy for the estate.

-The site’s Energy Centre will sit ten metres beneath the new riverside park.
+The site’s Energy Centre sits ten metres beneath the new riverside park.
 Its construction involved the excavation of more than 150,000 cubic metres of earth, some of which was taken away using river barges, removing the need for 3,500 heavy lorry journeys on local roads.

-Once operational, it will be equipped with three ten-megawatt boilers and three Combined Heat and Power (CHP) engines, each of which will produce up to two megawatts of heat and a further two megawatts of electricity.
-All this machinery will run on gas at high efficiency, generating energy with a vapour plume.
-There will also be six chiller units providing efficient air conditioning using non-potable water from an existing on-site borehole.
-Once the restoration of the Power Station is complete, vapour will be vented through two of the newly-rebuilt chimneys.
+The Energy Centre is equipped with three ten-megawatt boilers and three Combined Heat and Power (CHP) engines, each of which produces up to two megawatts of heat and a further two megawatts of electricity.
+All this machinery runs on gas at high efficiency, generating energy with a vapour plume.
+There are also six chiller units providing efficient air conditioning using non-potable water from an existing on-site borehole.
+Vapour is then vented through two of the newly-rebuilt chimneys of the Power Station.

 Another important feature of the Energy Centre is its large thermal storage system allowing energy to be generated and stored at quiet times for use at periods of high demand, allowing the machinery to be used more efficiently and reducing emissions overall.